officialnico/py-tutorial/open_sesame.md

 `'r'` permission for reading the file

-`'w'` permission for writing the file
+`'w'` permission for writing to the file

 let's **read** a file, this could be **any** type of file (i.e '.txt', '.csv')